Khanida/The-Call-Detector/README.md

 # The-Call-Detector
-The 'Call Detector' project is a compact circuit utilizing computer architecture to detect mobile phone activities like incoming calls and messages.
-It addresses security concerns, catering to increasing demands for unauthorized transmission detection and prevention.
+The project “The call Detector” is a simple circuit based on computer architecture used to detect the activation of a mobile phone such as incoming and ongoing phone calls, messages, and things of that nature.
+Mobile phone detectors can be used for spying on someone and for unauthorized video transmission.
+With the rising security issues, the demands for such types of detectors have been increasing, so this would be useful for that purpose.